correlllab/vision_pipeline/README.md

             "names": List of strings for object names }
 ```
-The vision pipeline updates with the update method that takes an rgb image, depth image, a set of querry strings, the camera intrensics and the observation pose
+The vision pipeline updates with the update method that takes an rgb image, depth image, a set of querry strings, the camera intrensics and the observation pose.
-for each querry in the update call a set of point clouds, scores, 3d bounding boxes, and masks is generated.
-Then using IOU the candidates for this call to update are matched to objects already in the tracked objects array, their beliefs are then fused by converting their scores into odds and using the odds to perform a basian belif update.
+For each querry in the update call a set 3d candidates made up of point clouds, scores, 3d bounding boxes, and masks is generated.
+Then using the IOU metric the candidates from this call to update are matched to objects already in the tracked objects array, their beliefs are then fused by converting their scores into odds and using the odds to perform a baysian belif update.
 If an object was not updated but should have been in view we decay its belief and prune low belief tracked objects.
 ### RosRealsense.py
 RosRealsense contains the class RealSenseSubscriber that takes a camera name like head, left_hand, right_hand and subscribes to the nessesary topics created in `Starting the camera topics` This subscriber should only be used with the `get_data` method that will return a tuple containing the rgb image, depth image, camera info, and pose.
 RosRealsense.py also contains the TestSubscriber and TestFoundationModel functions that are entry points that can be run with